ooni/spec/README.md

 ## New proposal process

-If you are interesting in having a new experiment be part of OONI, that's great!
+If you are interested in having a new experiment be part of OONI, that's great!

 The process for suggesting a new experiment is as follows: